jmelnick101/AlentiginosusRhizobia/README.md

 ```

 # Symbiosis genes
+Symbiosis genes are known to frequently undergo horizontal gene transfer, and are often transmitted together.
+We can make tangegrams to visualize how the phylogeny of the symbiosis genes may differ from the overall phylogeny.
 ## Extraction

 Symbiosis genes were occasionaly missing from annotations, so they were extracted directly from the metagenomes by annotating them with Kofamscan.
 The code for that can be found at https://github.com/jpod1010/nodule_metagenomics.